TritonDataCenter/sdc-cloudapi/docs/index.md

 tag.$name | String   | An arbitrary set of tags can be set at provision time, but they must be prefixed with "tag." firewall_enabled | Boolean | Completely enable or disable firewall for this instance.
 Default is false deletion_protection | Boolean | Whether an instance is destroyable.
 See [Deletion Protection](#deletion-protection).
+Default is false allow_shared_images | Boolean | Whether to allow provisioning from a shared image.
 Default is false volumes   | Array    | A list of objects representing volumes to mount when the newly created machine boots

 #### volumes